 You’ve just decided your business needs another digital tool, and you need it fast.
 Not a problem!
 You have to pick the right outsourcing software development company that will handle this task for you.
 But how to know which company to choose if there is a myriad of options available?

-Here is our shortlist of things to consider while choosing an outsourcing software development partner.
+Here is our shortlist of things to consider before outsourcing software development.
 This list should help you make the best decision.

-A good IT company will follow the latest trends and invest in educating its software developers.
+A good custom software development company will follow the latest trends and invest in educating its software developers.
 The broader their tech stack, the better!
-If you need specific technology that isn’t featured in the potential contractor’s portfolio, e.g., Go programming language, ask how much time they will need to find the relevant experts.
+If you need specific technology that isn’t featured in the potential contractor’s portfolio, e.g., Golang programming language, ask how much time they will need to find the relevant experts.
 Some software companies are also part of partnerships (like CSHARK is part of Software Development Association Poland, an organization with over 3000 software experts available in various domains and verticals).

 The more attention the company puts to quality assessment and maintenance, the less trouble you will have once the product is launched.
 Check whether the company ensures continuous integration (CI) and continuous delivery (CD) pipelines, whether they perform regression testing when changes are applied to the code and what tools they use for logging issues and managing backlogs.